MouadSEO/GSC/README.md

 # GSC
-All stiff related to Google Search Console
+All stuff related to Google Search Console will be shared in this repo